-The WM8350 provides six DC-DC switching converters.
-Four of these are Buck (Step-down) converters and two are Boost (Step-up) converters.
+The WM8351 provides four DC-DC switching converters.
+Three of these are Buck (Step-down) converters and one is a Boost (Step-up) converter.
 The principal characteristics and typical usage for each DC-DC converter are shown below.

-DC-DC 1 / 6 DC-DC 2 / 5 DC-DC 3 / 4 Typical Application Other system components Constant-current LED drivers or I/O supply Digital supply for WM8350 and other components Converter Type Step-down Step-up, using external NFET Step-down Input Voltage Range 2.7V to 5.5V Output Voltage Range 0.85V to 3.4V 5V to 20V 0.85V to 3.4V Load Current Rating Up to 1A (may be limited by application) 170mA @ 5V 40mA @ 20V Up to 500mA (may be limited by application) Switching Frequency 2.0MHz 1.0MHz 2.0MHz
+DC-DC 1 DC-DC 2 DC-DC 3 / 4 Typical Application Other system components Constant-current LED drivers or I/O supply Digital supply for WM8351 and other components Converter Type Step-down Step-up, using external NFET Step-down Input Voltage Range 2.7V to 5.5V Output Voltage Range 0.85V to 3.4V 5V to 20V 0.85V to 3.4V Load Current Rating Up to 1A (may be limited by application) 170mA @ 5V 40mA @ 20V Up to 500mA (may be limited by application) Switching Frequency 2.0MHz 1.0MHz 2.0MHz